Laying the Groundwork for Revival among the Maasai in Africa

 “Ni wewe, Ni wewe Bwana” (it is you, it is you Lord)

 “Halleluyah, tu mwambia Bwana, A’sante” (Halleluyah, Let us tell Him, Lord, Thank you)

-Africa is a land that lives close to the soil, and the African people, as a result, are an earthy people.
+African people live close to the soil, and as a result, are an earthy people.
 It tends to simplify everything – from their economics to their perspectives about life in general.
-The entire pace of their way of life is not only simpler, but also slower and easier.
+Their way of life is not only simpler, but their entire pace is also slower and easier.
 Hakuna Matata (“no worries”); “There’s no hurry in Africa”.

 It takes some time to get used to their way of doing things, but I am slowly coming around.
 After a while, you begin to wonder why we Americans are rushing around about at such a furious pace.
 Maybe they are on to something here.

 But then again, it also limits their perspectives in space and in time.
 They see inside their immediate horizon to the things that concern them right now.
 Anything beyond their horizon will be dealt with when it happens.
 Until then, well, hakuna matata.

 It is the same with time.
 The present is a reality; the future has not yet fallen within that circumscribed arena.
 They will worry about the future when it happens.

 Maybe this is not such a bad way to live.
 No worries; no problems.
 Life will always work itself out.
 And it usually does.
 But I am not here to relax.
 I am here to lay the groundwork for a revival amongst the Maasai, and that lack of urgency in their lives is one of the greatest challenges that face me.
 Revival never comes to a people who are satisfied.
 It only comes to those who are desperate for a move from God, and are willing to pay the price to get one.

 The hearts of these people are rich and fertile with a deep, sincere need for God, and with that, God can work miracles.
 And I am seeing it begin in one church at a time.